 Originally posted: 2006-JUN-25

-Main author: Vladimir Tomek; article about Peter Ward is by B.A.
+Main author: Vladimir Tomek; Augmented by B.A.
 Robinson